skoolkid/skoolkit/sphinx/source/migration.rst

 [Info]
 ------
 The ``[Info]`` section, introduced in SkoolKit 2.0, is not supported in SkoolKit 4.
-If you have one in your `ref` file, copy its contents to the :ref:`ref-Game` section.
+If you have one in your `ref` file, move its contents to the :ref:`ref-Game` section.

 [Graphics]